Samuel-Piedra58/phrase_hunter_game_oop/README.md

 * The player keeps choosing letters until they reveal all the letters in the phrase, or they make five incorrect guesses.

 ### Style and Script Enhancements in Addition to the Basic Requirements:

+* When the player selects the "Start Game" button (or chooses to play again) the starting screen overlay will "fade out" of view.
+This was made posssible by utilizing [Animate.css](https://daneden.github.io/animate.css/) and the "fadeOut" css class.

+* After the player either wins or loses the game an alternative "win" or "lose" screen overlay is "faded in" to view.
+This was made posssible by utilizing [Animate.css](https://daneden.github.io/animate.css/) and the "fadeIn" css class.

+* Not only can the player utilize the on-screen keyboard interface to select letters, but they can also use their keyboard to guess any letter!

+* Once the player guess's a correct letter a CSS Animation is used to scale the guessed game board letter(s) up and then back down quickly!
+The player will also see the background color of the game board letter transition from green to blue!